Plastic Waste Factsheet

 - If current practices continue, by 2050, there could be more plastic than fish in the ocean by weight.14

-- The UN’s Intergovernmental Negotiating Committee, in conjunction with 175 nations, has committed to the signing of a globally binding plastics agreement by the end of 2024.15
+- The UN’s Intergovernmental Negotiating Committee, with 175 nations, has committed to signing a globally binding plastics agreement.15 In August 2025, the fifth negotiating session (INC-5.2) in Geneva was held with 183 countries and over 400 organizations.24

-- U.S. EPA created a National Strategy to Prevent Plastic Pollution with three key objectives: the reduction of pollution during plastic production, the improvement of post-use materials management, and preventing trash and micro/nanoplastics from entering into the environment.16
+- U.S. EPA created a National Strategy to Prevent Plastic Pollution with three key objectives: reducing pollution during production, improving post-use materials management, and preventing trash and micro/nanoplastics from entering the environment.16

-- A circular economy for plastics is one in which plastic remains in service and maintains its material value.17 Reuse is a key circular economy strategy that should be encouraged.1
+- A circular economy for plastics is one in which plastic remains in service and maintains its material value,17 with reuse as a key strategy.1

-- Redesigning products to increase recyclability can help increase plastic circularity.
-For example, using thermoplastic resin as opposed to thermoset resin in wind turbine blades can make them recyclable.19,20
+- Redesigning products for recyclability increases circularity.
+For example, using thermoplastic instead of thermoset resin makes wind turbine blades recyclable.11,20

-- Policy instruments that can reduce plastic packaging pollution and increase plastic recycling rates include command-and-control policies (e.g., take-back mandates, landfill/disposal bans, product/material bans, and recycled content standards) as well as market-based policies (e.g., advanced disposal fees, deposit-refund systems, pay-as-you-throw programs, product taxes, virgin resin taxes, and tradable permits).1
+- Effective policy instruments include command-and-control measures (take-back mandates, disposal bans, product/material bans, recycled content standards) and market-based approaches (disposal fees, deposit-refund systems, pay-as-you-throw programs, taxes, tradable permits).1

-- While the 10 recycling refund states only account for 27% of the U.S. population, they account for 47% of all the packaging recycled and 51% of all beverage containers recycled.21
+- The 10 recycling refund states, representing 27% of the U.S. population, account for 47% of all packaging recycled and 51% of beverage containers recycled.21

 - Combustion and pyrolysis solutions for energy recovery and fuels can address plastic waste but are problematic with regard to carbon emissions.1